lab101/Framed/README.md

 - press **s** to save application settings.
 - press **p** projector mode (view the animation fullscreen).
 - press **x** to send a clear all participants.
+- v and n to zoom in and out.
+- space to move the canvas with your mouse

 Arrow buttons to go through different frames.